zopefoundation/fanstatic/doc/library.rst

 Bonus: shipping the library
 ---------------------------

-You can declare any number of libraries and resource inclusions in your application.
+You can declare any number of libraries and resources in your application.
 What if you want to reuse a library in multiple applications?
-That's easy too: you just put your library, library entry point, resource inclusions and resource files in a separate Python project.
+That's easy too: you just put your library, library entry point, resource definitions and resource files in a separate Python project.
 You can then use this in your application projects.
 If it's useful to other as well, you can also publish it on PyPi_!
 The various ``js.*`` projects that we are maintaining for Fanstatic, such